 Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if:

-Enter V889 in the search box to learn more about "Opiate Overdose in Teens: Care Instructions."
+Enter V889 in the search box to learn more about "Opioid Overdose in Teens: Care Instructions".

 Adam Husney, MD - Family Medicine